vutranquangminh/dsa-everyday/twopointer/012-twopoiter/3-sum-problem.md

-# 🧮 3Sum - Problem Description
+# 🧮 3 Sum - Medium

-This is the description of the **"3Sum"** problem, where the goal is to find all unique triplets in the array that sum up to zero.
+This is the description of the **"3 Sum"** problem, where the goal is to find all unique triplets in the array that sum up to zero.

 ---

 ## 📌 Problem Statement

-**Title**: 3Sum
+**Title**: 3 Sum

 **Problem Description**:
 Given an integer array `nums`, return all the **unique triplets** `[nums[i], nums[j], nums[k]]` such that: